'I was shocked': Lawmakers react to Gaetz pick to be Trump's attorney general

 Republicans will hold 53 seats in the upcoming Congress after last week's elections, meaning Gaetz can only lose three votes from his own party if he hopes to be confirmed.

 But the skepticism is also nuanced.
-Fellow Trump ally, Sen. Lindsey Graham, R-S.C., said he is "inclined to support" Trump's cabinet picks, but admitted some "surprise" at Gaetz's nomination.
+Fellow Trump ally Sen. Lindsey Graham, R-S.C., said he is "inclined to support" his Cabinet picks but admitted some "surprise" at Gaetz's nomination.

 "Confirmation hearings will be important.
 [Gaetz] will have some tough questions to answer," Graham predicted.